SocialNerds/TensorFlow-Hotdog-Not-Hotdog-episode-29/README.md

 Steps

-- Go to data/scripts/images/car and add 100-200 photos of cars
+- Go to data/scripts/images/pizza and add 100-200 photos of pizzas
-- Go to data/scripts/images/hd and add 100-200 photos of Hot Dogs
+- Go to data/scripts/images/hd and add 100-200 photos of hot dogs
-- Go to data/scripts/images/test and add a photo of a car or a Hot Dog, named test.jpg
+- Go to data/scripts/images/test and add test photos

 Run in root folder,
 ~~~~